joncursi/cheddur-whitepaper/whitepaper.md

 determined through the up-votes (or lack thereof) it receives, the *quality* of the users who casted the up-votes is arguably more important than the *quantity* of users who casted votes.
-5. In order to properly calculate the quality of each user and the amount of influence they should have within the network, a reputation system is needed.
+5. In order to properly calculate the quality of each user, a reputation system is needed.
+A user's reputation should dictate the amount of influence that user has within the network.
 6. Reputation cannot be an abundant resource that is freely available within the network.
 An increase in a user's reputation must come at a cost to that user---either financial, or in the form of sweat equity.
 7. Reputation within the network should not easily be transferred or sold.
 8. Rewards are needed to encourage users to acquire reputation and influence in the network through the creation and curating high-quality content.
-By the same token, penalties are needed to discourage users with influence from abusing it.
+By the same token, penalties are needed to discourage users of influence from abusing it.
 9. The experts and innovators in the cryptocurrency space---those with the wisdom and knowledge to produce the highest-quality, most unbiased reviews---are not being properly incentivized to spend the time and energy to do so.

+Why are these challenges worth overcoming?

+## The Power of Reviews

 Solving this is challenging, because subjective content - who is the arbiter?

-* Profile submissions:
-    * Cheddur team is doing most of the legwork; failing to scale as floodgates open and number of projects being launched continues to grow exponentially

 GOAL = HIGH-QUALITY REVIEW.
 WHY?
 See below.
 Why is this worth solving?

-## The Power of Reviews

 Why honest, unbiased reviews are so important.